Coiot/cbr-main/src/albums/s2/episode24.md

 - scene_number: 02
   scene_title: "Vihreaan Map"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode24-scene02.jpg
-  narration: "<p>It’s been quite an honor to have the maps I make each week become a mainstay for every album in the CBR, and as usual, I have provided the map for last part.
-We see the growing and waning power of all the states across the cylinder, and this part may not see all of the civs here survive to the next map.</p>"
+  narration: "<p>It’s been quite an honor to have the maps I make each week become a mainstay for every album in the CBR, and as usual, I have provided the map for last episode.
+We see the growing and waning power of all the states across the cylinder, and this episode may not see all of the civs here survive to the next map.</p>"
 - scene_number: 03
   scene_title: "*Shudders*"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode24-scene03.jpg